 Insights from a global technology commentator

-Ben Kepes, an internationally-recognised technology commentator, recently spoke at an ITP event about the what the future may look like, how it relates to the future of organisations, and how technology is supporting it.
+Ben Kepes, the internationally-recognised tech commentator, recently spoke at an ITP event about the future; what that looks like, how it relates to organisations and how technology is supporting it.

 The key drivers of change for organisations Kepes identified were:

 - Pressure to reduce spending and increase revenue

 - Generational changes

 What’s shaping today?